ajuancer/smart_bicycle/README.md

 ## Index

-- Automatically open the door when you arrive home [./gps-door.ino]
 - Show a row in the matrix at the back of your bicycle when you turn right or left [./move-matrix.ino]

 ## Installing